-Liquid CDs – like other types of certificates of deposit – are a type of savings account.
-Unlike most other CDs, liquid certificates of deposit do not charge you a penalty if you take your money out prior to the CD’s maturity date.
+Liquid CDs – also called no-penalty CDs – are a type of savings account.
+Unlike most other like other types of certificates of deposit, liquid CDs do not charge you a penalty if you take your money out prior to the CD’s maturity date.

 Alternatives to a liquid CD include other types of savings accounts or money market accounts.